Toasty777/Toasty777/README.md

 ## 💡 Fun Fact

-- I love repairing/modding things :3
+- I love repairing/modding things

 ---

 Thank you for visiting my profile!
-Feel free to reach out if you want to collaborate on a project or just want to chat about tech :3 (I'm lonely)
+Feel free to reach out if you want to collaborate on a project or just want to chat about tech

 ![Profile Views](https://komarev.com/ghpvc/?username=Toasty777&color=blue)